trueos/pcbsd/src-qt5/docs/controlpanel.rst

 When you click the "Generate" button, you will be prompted to input the name and location of the text file that will be created.
 Since it is a text file, you can view its contents in any text editor.
 When troubleshooting your system, this file is handy to include when you :ref:`Report a bug`.

-During the installation of PC-BSD® you had an opportunity to install FreeBSD source and ports.
+During the installation of TrueOS® you had an opportunity to install FreeBSD source and ports.
 If you did not and wish to do so after installation, use the
 "Tasks" tab of System Manager, shown in :numref:`Figure %s: Tasks Tab of the System Manager Utility <system2>`.

 .. _system2: